 Emma Flint

-Marianne Levy’s Don’t Forget To Scream tells the truth of modern motherhood like nothing else I’ve read.
+Tells the truth of modern motherhood like nothing else I’ve read.
 Bold, brave and brilliant, it is also full of humour, joy and warmth.
 I loved it

 Cathy Rentzenbrink

 I loved these sharp, unusual essays about motherhood and cried my way through much of the book.
-Childbirth, desire, consumerism and marketing of baby stuff, deciding to have a second child, goldfish.
-Recommended

 Amy Liptrot